 If the company does not want to be involved in changing the rules of an existing industry, then it should be able to create its own unique rules for its business.
 This will help them gain an advantage over their competitors as well as other companies that are also trying to come up with new ideas and opportunities in their respective industries.

-This type of setup opens vast opportunities for the organisations involved in the process.
+This type of setup opens vast opportunities for the organizations involved in the process.

 Don’t forget to share your views in the comments section below.